How to organize a supportive screening campaign in the workplace?

 Adopting a method based on education and kindness turns a sensitive subject into a positive lever:

-• Strengthening the employer-employee bond: A well-conducted campaign shows that the company cares about the well-being of its teams, which fosters trust and loyalty.
+- Strengthening the employer-employee bond: A well-conducted campaign shows that the company cares about the well-being of its teams, fostering trust and loyalty.

 Key steps for a successful campaign